Ancient Egypt for Kids

 Gifts of the Nile

+The Nile is still the longest river in the world!
 The Nile is shaped like a lotus flower, the design seen in ancient Egyptian art, math, and hieroglyphics.
-It runs south to north, beginning in the mountains in the south and ending 4,000 miles later at the Mediterranean Sea.
+It is the only river in the world that runs south to north.
+That is because the Nile begins in the mountains in the south and flows downhill, ending 4,000 miles later at the Mediterranean Sea.
+In ancient times, the Nile River ran down the middle of ancient Egypt.
+Without the Nile, the ancient Egypt we study today would not have existed.

 Explore Ancient Egypt